-Workshop sessions are best for roundtable open discussions between your attendees.
-Multiple workshop sessions can be scheduled at a time and will allow up to 25 attendees to be on camera at once and up to 250 attendees in the session with audio!
+These sessions are best for open roundtable discussions between your attendees.
+You can record this session and schedule multiple workshop sessions at a time.
+It will allow up to 25 on camera and 250 attendees in the session with audio!
 This session type will stream from the Workshop tab of the virtual event hub.

 Creating a Workshop Session